PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 12:00:59
+Last updated: 2024-04-05 12:01:32
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall